-- 2.8 The quality and currency of information contained in the corporate and directorate risk registers will continue to be reviewed and updated.
-The Corporate Risk Manager is continuing to challenge whether identified actions will sufficiently address the concerns, and within a suitable timeframe. - 2.9 Ongoing activities the Corporate Risk Manager is undertaking to ensure continuous improvement and alignment with best practice include: - Attend the Southeast Risk Managers Group to share best practice of risk management in the public sector across various local authorities - Attend appropriate seminars held by professional bodies e.g., Alarm, CMI - Support projects and programmes to provide assurance and support on robust governance - Engage and support Executive Directors, Directors, service managers and their teams on capturing and communicating risk - Attendance at/facilitating various internal boards, meetings and working groups - 2.10 At this stage, there will be no additional resources required to facilitate the embedding/management of risk and future actions as current support within the organisation is sufficient.
+- 2.9 Ongoing activities the Corporate Risk Manager is undertaking to ensure continuous improvement and alignment with best practice include: - Attend the Southeast Risk Managers Group to share best practice of risk management in the public sector across various local authorities - Attend appropriate seminars held by professional bodies e.g., Alarm, CMI - Support projects and programmes to provide assurance and support on robust governance, including bespoke training sessions - Engage and support Directors, Assistant Directors, service managers and their teams on capturing and communicating risk - Attendance at/facilitating various internal boards, meetings and working groups - 2.10 At this stage, there will be no additional resources required to facilitate the embedding/management of risk and future actions as current support within the organisation is sufficient.
 The Corporate Risk Manager is conducting risk workshops and risk training sessions in existing management meetings or during lunchtimes where possible to mitigate resource and scheduling conflicts.
 However, the 'Risk Management in Practice' course will take place during working hours, and participants will be responsible for ensuring their attendance doesn't significantly impact their role requirement. - 2.11 The committee is asked to consider the information in this report and provide comment as necessary.